Fireworker20th/SPORTS/README.md

 2. The VO module consists of localization, point cloud map reconstruction, and the code for matching segmentation results.
 3. The SR module contains point-based rendering methods.

-The initially released code in this version constitutes the core components, with the relevant configuration files and datasets to be gradually made available in subsequent phases.
+The initially released code in this version constitutes the core components.

+"Please refer to the code in `VPS/knet/att` for the core geometric information fusion module.
+Other aspects such as the dataset and overall framework environment configuration will be considered for release at a later stage."

 ## Acknowledgement